Jump to content

 While we can’t accept art that hangs on the walls, we can accept:

-• 3D creations such as sculptures, pottery, and glasswork (Must fit within a 16”x16”x20” box)
+• 3D creations such as sculptures, pottery, 3D printed objects, and glasswork that must fit within a 16”x16”x20” box and weigh less than 15 lbs.

 • Workshops/Skill-shares: Share a skill.
 Facilitate a drop-in activity or a 20–40-minute workshop.

-• Conversations: Start a conversation about something important; sit down with a group, create a polling station, make an online comment board or something else.
+• Conversations: Start a conversation about something important; sit down with a group, create a polling station, make an online comment board, or something else.

 • Performances: Create a piece of performance art, host an open mic, do an improv act, dance, put on a fashion show, play live music, or DJ a set.